kulcsarrudolf/pasztor.at/content/blog/2017-10-22-intercontinental-docker-swarm.md

 One obvious way would be to put everything, nginx, PHP, and MySQL into one container.
 So that's what we are going to do, using [supervisord](http://supervisord.org/).
-I won't bore you with the details, there are enough examples of using supervisord in Docker [on my Github organization](https://github.com/opsbears), go have a look.
+I won't bore you with the details, there are enough examples of using supervisord in Docker [on my GitHub organization](https://github.com/opsbears), go have a look.

 At any rate, we create our service like this: